Quality spectacles to suit all needs.

 spectacle lenses.

-Some prescriptions benefit from high index and ultra-high index lenses.
-These are thinner flatter lenses which reduce the appearance of your eyes looking too small (minus prescriptions) or too big (plus prescriptions).
-Lighter lenses and careful frame choice will reduce fatigue or frame slipping on the nose, making your spectacles comfortable for all-day wear.
-High index lenses also give you the benefit of an improved field of vision by reducing the curvature of the lens.
+Some prescriptions benefit from high-index and ultra-high-index lenses.
+These are thinner, flatter lenses which reduce the appearance of your eyes looking too small (minus prescriptions) or too big (plus prescriptions).
+Lighter lenses and a carefully chosen frame will reduce fatigue and prevent slipping down the nose, making your spectacles comfortable for all-day wear.
+High-index lenses also provide the benefit of an improved field of vision by reducing the lens curvature.

 Anti-reflective enhancing coatings.

 The innovation in lens coating technology now gives comfort to spectacle wearers like never before.
-Hydrophobic anti-reflective coating to reduce glare from lighting and car headlights and easy care.
-Honeycomb antiglare coatings reducing the reflected glare from flat surfaces giving clear, comfortable vision all day long.
-Coatings which block the blue light have been specially developed for people who spend a lot of their time indoors and are exposed to blue-violet light from LEDs as well as TV, computer or tablet screens.
+Choose a Hydrophobic anti-reflective coating to reduce glare from lights, including car headlights, and for easy care.
+Honeycomb antiglare coatings reduce reflected glare from flat surfaces, providing clear, comfortable vision throughout the day.
+Coatings that block blue light have been specially developed for individuals who spend a significant amount of time indoors and are exposed to blue-violet light from LEDs, as well as TV, computer, or tablet screens.
 All have been designed to help reduce fatigue and improve visual performance.

 To book an appointment or find out more,